 By guest blogger, Steve Mason

 I jumped on gumtree.com and found hollow logs for sale not far from home.
-I went out almost immediately, picked three beautiful logs and then spent the next two days cleaning one of them up with the Dremel.
+I went out almost immediately, picked three beautiful logs for my fairy house project and then spent the next two days cleaning one of them up with the Dremel.

-I had an idea that I wanted a window and a door, so I used a drill with hole cutter bit to randomly cut shapes.
-I also used a few different sized drill bits to randomly make holes, knowing that light would only really escape from these gaps.
+I had an idea that I wanted a window and a door for my fairy house project, so I used a drill with a hole cutter bit to randomly cut shapes.
+I also used a few different-sized drill bits to randomly make holes, knowing that light would only really escape from these gaps.

-It was now time to test with some light inside to begin dreaming of what may be and get some inspiration…
+It was now time to test with some light inside the fairy house to begin dreaming of what may be and get some inspiration…

-I mounted it on polystyrene shapes from spotlight which I glued together and cut out space for the underneath mechanics of the lamp baton.
+I mounted the fairy house on polystyrene shapes from the spotlight which I glued together and cut out space for the underneath mechanics of the lamp baton.
 I cut a piece of plywood to secure the lamp holder in place and glued it to the polystyrene.
 I then carefully sculpted out a recess for the timber to comfortably sit inside of it and not wobble or move.

 I drilled a hole through the polystyrene at the side for the chord to poke out.